The Squad (2015 film)

 The Squad (original title: Antigang) is a 2015 French action film directed by Benjamin Rocher and starring Jean Reno.
 It is a remake of the 2012 film The Sweeney, which in turn was inspired by the popular television series The Sweeney.
 In the UK it is marketed as "The Sweeney: Paris".
+A sequel titled "The Squad: Home Run" was releases in 2023.